velvia/links/README.md

 * [Adding Reflection to Scala Macros](http://imranrashid.com/posts/scala-reflection/) - example of using reflection in an annotation macro to add automatic ByteBuffer serialization to case classes :)
 * [Scaldi](http://scaldi.github.io/scaldi/Scaldi.html) - A lightweight dependency injection library, with
   [Akka integration](http://hacking-scala.org/post/79931102837/dependency-injection-in-akka-with-scaldi)
+* How to use [Typesafe Config](http://blog.michaelhamrah.com/2014/02/leveraging-typesafes-config-library-across-environments/) across multiple environments

 * [SExt](https://github.com/nikita-volkov/sext) - Supplies some missing Standard Library functions, like pretty-printing data structures, unfold, etc.
 * [ScalaUtils](http://www.scalautils.org/) - ===, !== with tolerance for floats, an OR operator for types for easy validation (`Int Or One[ErrorMessage]`)